Blue Poppy

 (1759-1796)

-Blue Poppies are heavy feeders & should be provided with a liquid fertilizer monthly during its growing seasons, just as one would feed hardy fuschias or clematis.
-This first year our blue poppy remained a flat rosette of leaves close to the ground, with flower stems only a foot high.
-Next year, though, it should be quite tall, potentially three feet or taller.
-Ours is in humousy acidic soil about half sun & half shade.
-If it makes it through the winter fine & continues to do so well next year, we'll likely plant several.
+Blue Poppies are heavy feeders & should be provided with a liquid fertilizer monthly during the growing seasons, just as one would feed hardy fuschias or clematis.
+Ours during its short presence in the garden remained a flat rosette of leaves close to the ground, with flower stems only a foot high.
+Had it survived for the following year, though, it would've been quite tall, potentially three feet or taller.

 [Garden Indexes: What's New]